yyl/ComputerArchitectureNotes/Pipeline.md

     EX/MEM.RegisterRd = ID/EX.RegisterRs = $2

-This is the detection rule of this type of hazard.
+This is data hazard as the next instruction is trying to access the register `$s2` which the current instruction has done writing with.

 A list of similar rules:

     EX/MEM.RegisterRd = ID/EX.RegisterRs
     EX/MEM.RegisterRd = ID/EX.RegisterRt
     MEM/WB.RegisterRd = ID/EX.RegisterRs
     MEM/WB.RegisterRd = ID/EX.RegisterRt

-Note this is only accurate when the instruction needs to write registers, therefore `RegWrite` should be asserted.
-Also, weird rule of `$0` [TODO] indicates that do not forwarding if the destination register is `$0`.
-We summarize three rules as following condition:
+And corresponding hazard detection conditions for first two (EX hazard):

     if (EX/MEM.RegWrite
     and (EX/MEM.RegisterRd != 0)